 Daniel Marques

-I'm a software engineer passionate about creating masterpiece games and giving memorable gaming experiences.
+I'm a software engineer passionate about creating masterpiece games and providing memorable gaming experiences.

 About Me

-My goal in life is to make games that are appreciated as a work of art.
-Games that are enjoyable, immersive, story rich and unforgettable.
+My goal in life is to create games that are appreciated as works of art.
+Games that are engaging, immersive and unforgettable.

 My Skills